JOSHUAJEBARAJ/Glasswall-submission/README.md

 ## Task - 5 and Task - 6

-Identify the threats using `STRIDE` method  and map it with the `DFD` diagram
+Identify the threats using `STRIDE` method  and find its mitigation and map it with the `DFD` diagram

 For this task I have used `OWASP threat Dragon`